 When we had a head off of the engine, we would put some solvent into the intake port and exhaust port.
 If the liquid leaked through into the combustion chamber just sitting, think about how it may leak in a dynamic test.

-I saw a BMW engine with very low compression of 25-30 psi in each side still go down the freeway at almost 60 mph, but that was about all it would produce and it had to warm up to even get there.
-That particular motorcycle lived on top of a hill and the owner would use the entire hill to “bump start” it.
-It got so bad that even after a couple of blocks of that type of running it wasn’t running well at the bottom, so he brought it in so I could “tune it up” and fix everything.
-The valves were completely burned up and solvent ran through them instantly.
+A customer’s BMW engine with low compression of only 25-30 psi in each side would still go down the freeway at almost 60 mph, but that was about all it would produce and it had to be warmed up.
+That particular motorcycle lived on top of a hill, and the owner would use the entire hill to “bump start” it.
+It got so bad that even after a couple of blocks, it wasn’t running well at the bottom, so he brought it in so I could “tune it up” and fix everything.
+The valves were badly burned, and solvent ran through them instantly.

 BMW motorcycle piston ring compressor

-Car engines are what most people are used to and from them, we gain a lot of our experience.
+Car engines are what most people are used to, and from them, we gain a lot of our experience.
 Most cars have a head(s) that are on top or an angle that still makes them nearly on top of the engine.
-To install a piston one must have it already on the rod.
-The whole thing gets shoved down into the bore and then the rod cap gets installed.
-The cylinder wall is completely straight and this makes it hard to get the rings to go down into the cylinder.
+To install a piston, one must have it already on the rod.
+The whole thing gets shoved down into the bore, and then the rod cap gets installed.
+The cylinder wall is completely straight, and this makes it hard to get the rings to go down into the cylinder.
 They want to “catch” on the top of the block.
 A tool is used to compress the rings so that the piston will easily slide into the cylinder.
-The tool is usually referred to as a ring compressor.
-It is a wide band that tightens up on the rings, the rod is inserted into the cylinder and the whole thing sort of sits on the edge of the ring compressor.
-Then the piston crown is gently tapped down and it goes into the cylinder.
+That tool is called a ring compressor.
+It is a wide band that tightens up on the rings.
+The rod and piston are inserted into the cylinder.
+The whole thing sort of sits on the edge of the ring compressor.
+Then the piston crown is gently tapped down, and it goes into the cylinder.
 The ring compressor ends up loose on the top and has never even touched the piston skirt.
-This works very well.
-Sorry, but I can’t find mine to photograph.
+This procedure works very well for cars.

 BMW motorcycle stuff

-BMW was afraid of a ring compressor sliding down along the skirt to possibly damage it.
+BMW was afraid of a ring compressor sliding down along the skirt and possibly damaging it.
 The ring compressor is also being shoved inwards against the piston by the “bevel” so that it is really dangerous to the piston.
 I have several times seen gouges in the piston skirt from a ring compressor.
-BMW was right, misuse of a tool can damage the piston.
+BMW was right; misuse of a tool can damage the piston.
 To eliminate this possibility, BMW designed a ring compressor that wouldn’t damage the piston.
-Just so that it wouldn’t get lost, they also attached it to the cylinder.
+It is built into the cylinder.
 This clever invention isn’t new at all.
 I have seen it on every BMW cylinder that I have ever removed.
-The oldest one was an R52 from 1927, so I can’t really say that it was used from the start on the R32 a few years earlier.
+The oldest one was an R52 from 1927.

 R50 cylinder from the mid-late 50’s.

 See the shadow that goes across the bottom of the cylinder base?
 It clearly shows the beveled edge.
-That is the BMW special tool for compressing the rings.
+That is the BMW method for compressing the rings.

 1971 R60/5 cylinder with a large “ring compressor” beveled edge.